: I hope we don't run into any gang-bangers on the way home. Onomatopeia

 - One Judge Dredd comic included a heavily satirical televised battle between the Soviet and American cities.
 Each battle is five-on-five, no holds barred, and the winner is awarded a piece of territory.
 This form of warfare works for a while, but does not prevent a nuclear war later on.

-- Similarly, an issue of Transformers has an ancient Autobot overlord attempt to get two warring city-states to settle their differences through gladiatorial games.
+- One issue has an ancient Autobot overlord attempt to get two warring city-states to settle their differences through gladiatorial games.
 As you might expect, it didn't work out as much as he hoped it would.

 - In Uncanny X-Men #201, the question of who was going to lead the X-Men was not decided by e. g. putting it up to the members' vote, but in a Danger Room duel between Cyclops and Storm.